 Year Leased sq. ft. expiring % of square-feet

-2007 0 0.00%
+2007 0 0%

-2008 0 0.00%
+2008 0 0%

-2009 34,093 12.29%
+2009 34,093 12.89%

-2010 5,500 1.98%
+2010 5,500 2.08%

-2011 6,128 2.21%
+2011 6,128 2.32%

-Despite the high occupancy level, management believes that there are value-add opportunities at Méga Centre through the repositioning of certain retailers and the lease-up of the vacant basement space.
+Despite the current high occupancy level and the high occupancy level at the time of acquisition, management was always of the view that there are value-add opportunities at Méga Centre through the repositioning of certain weaker retailers, including the tenant that left during the quarter, as well as through the lease-up of the vacant basement space.

 Pursuant to a property management agreement between Charter and Crofton Moore Management Inc. ("Crofton"), Crofton provides property management services for Méga Centre.
 Such services are provided for a management fee of 3% of gross revenues, leasing fees ranging from \$1.00 to \$3.00 per square foot and other customary property management fees on market terms.
-The property management agreement has a term of three years expiring on March 31, 2010 and is terminable by either party on 60 days notice.
+The property management agreement has a term of three years expiring on March 31, 2010 and is terminable by either party on 60 days' notice.

 A standard first mortgage loan in the amount of \$27.525 million with a Canadian chartered bank was obtained, secured by the property.
-The remainder of the purchase price was financed through advances under two credit facilities - one with KingSett Capital and one with C.A.
+The remainder of the purchase price was originally financed through advances under two credit facilities - one with KingSett Capital and one with C.A.
 Bancorp Inc. (the "Bridge Facilities") (the Bridge Facilities are further described in the "Financial Review" section of this MD&A).
+These facilities were fully repaid during the quarter.